canonical/ubuntu-cloud-docs/google/google-how-to/gce/launch-ubuntu-desktop.rst

 Configure the remote desktop service
 ------------------------------------

-To start the remote desktop connection, you'll need an authorisation key.
+To start the remote desktop connection, you'll need an authorization key.
 This can be created using Chrome on your local machine.
 Browse to the `Chrome Remote Desktop setup`_ page, where you'll see the option to `Set up another computer` on the `Set up via SSH` tab.

 * Select :guilabel:`Begin`
 * Select :guilabel:`Next`, since you have already installed Chrome Remote Desktop on the remote computer